-As a step to enhance such integration, the major themes are arranged in four "pillars" with a capstone that draws from all of them.
-Each pillar represents elements that form a unified perspective.
-To be described in detail on the following pages, these pillars are:
+As a step to enhance such integration, the curriculum is arranged in four themes with a capstone that draws from all of them.
+Each theme represents elements that form a unified perspective.
+To be described in detail on the following pages, these themes are: